MKargapoltsev/rasa/README.md

     10. DELETE /products/1
 3. Cover in test automation all 4 main resource types and all Rest API end points with functional tests
     1. Products
-        1. Get all products
+        - Get all products
-        2. Get a single product
+        - Get a single product
-        3. Limit results
+        - Limit results
-        4. Sort results
+        - Sort results
-        5. Get all categories
+        - Get all categories
-        6. Get in category
+        - Get in category
-        7. Add new product
+        - Add new product
-        8. Update a product
+        - Update a product
-        9. Delete a product
+        - Delete a product
     2. Carts
-        1. Get all
+        - Get all
-        2. Get a single
+        - Get a single
-        3. Limit results
+        - Limit results
-        4. Sort results
+        - Sort results
-        5. get in date range
+        - get in date range
-        6. get user cart
+        - get user cart
-        7. Add new cart
+        - Add new cart
-        8. Update a cart
+        - Update a cart
-        9. Delete a cart
+        - Delete a cart
     3. Users
-        1. Get all
+        - Get all
-        2. Get a single
+        - Get a single
-        3. Limit results
+        - Limit results
-        4. Sort results
+        - Sort results
-        5. Add
+        - Add
-        6. Update
+        - Update
-        7. Delete
+        - Delete
     4. Login token
-        1. User login
+        - User login
 4. Add real life end-to-end user scenarios as end-to-end test cases
     1. User login
-    2. Search for needed product with using category and results sorting
+    2. Search for needed products with using category and results sorting
     3. Add products to the shopping cart
     4. Update the shopping cart
     5. And etc.
 5. Verify error handling implementation, absense of exceptions, HTTP status codes 2xx, 3xx, 4xx, 5xx implementation
 6. Verify valid data ranges for Integers and Floats.
-Using Equivalence Partitioning and full boundary value analysis test design technics.
+Using Equivalence Partitioning and full boundary value analysis test design techniques.
 7. Verify required and optional path and queue fields (userId, limit, etc)
 8. Validate JSON responses against original JSON schema